APCI holiday classic for our animal friends and the selfless volunteers who rescue them

 Barbara spun Raphie playfully around on the concrete floor.

-“He’s so sweet, you can really have fun together,” she said.
+“He’s so sweet that you can really have fun together,” she said.

 While Michael drove us home, Raphie sat in my lap and leaned over the center console to keep his paw on Michael’s arm.
 The three of us bonded instantly.